odriverobotics/ODrive/docs/can-guide.md

 CAN is convenient for its simple and robust Physical Layer (PHY) that requires only a twisted pair of wires and a 120ohm termination resistor at each end.
 It has low jitter and low latency, because there is no host computer.
 It is relatively fast (CAN 2.0b supports 1 Mbps).
 Messages are easy to configure and load with data.
 Transceivers and controllers are inexpensive and widely available, thanks to its use in automotive.

+## Hardware Setup
+ODrive assumes the CAN PHY is a standard differential twisted pair in a linear bus configuration with 120 ohm termination resistance at each end.
+ODrive versions less than V3.5 include a soldered 120 ohm termination resistor, but ODrive versions V3.5 and greater implement a dip switch to toggle the termination.
+ODrive uses 3.3v as the high output, but conforms to the CAN PHY requirement of achieving a differential voltage > 1.5V to represent a "0".
+As such, it is compatible with standard 5V bus architectures.

 ## Setting up CAN on ODrive

 CANSimple breaks the CAN Message ID into two parts:  An axis ID and a command ID.
 By default, CAN is enabled on the ODrive, where Axis 0 has ID 0, and Axis 1 has ID 1.
 The ID of each axis should be unique; each should be set via `odrivetool` before connecting to the bus with the command: